Dumping of Asbestos

 - throwing the material onto the ground.

-If you are concerned that the contractor is not following all relevant Workcover NSW guidelines in conducting the demolition, then you should contact your local council.
+If you are concerned that the contractor is not following all relevant Safework NSW guidelines in conducting the demolition, then you should contact your local council.
 A Council Officer will visit the site as soon as possible, and if they are found to be doing the wrong thing then they will be instructed to stop work.
 The Council Officer involved would then contact Workcover NSW to report the offence.

 The reason your neighbours are required to notify you prior to commencement of demolition is mainly to give you the opportunity to organise leaving the house for the day (the noise alone could drive you out anyway!).
 During a demolition, it is most common for the asbestos to be removed first, so the first day of demolition is the best day to avoid the area if you can.
 We commonly advise residents, whether home or not, to close all windows & doors and remove all items from the clothesline.
 These are fairly minor precautions to take, but they can help provide peace of mind.
 Hopefully, if the demolisher conducting the work is doing everything by the book, then the risk to you and other neighbouring properties is negligible.

 If your concern relates to asbestos removal on a neighbouring property, it’s always best to give your local council a call first.
-If it turns out that Workcover NSW should be involved, then your local council will make sure they are informed.
+If it turns out that Safework NSW should be involved, then your local council will make sure they are informed.

 When building materials containing asbestos are burnt, they tend to explode which results in asbestos fibres escaping and entering the atmosphere.
 For this reason, we would always suggest you stay away from these premises until such time as the site can be secured – this usually involves professionals coming in to spray any possible asbestos fibres with a glue-like substance so that they are contained/suppressed and can no longer be inhaled.
 Minor steps you can take to minimise risk would be to keep your windows closed and bring any clothes in off the line.
 Call your local council if you are concerned about a burnt-out structure near you.